 Often, you will want to remove snapshots from a snapshot repository to preserve storage space.
+This task supports this deletion for time stamped snapshots as created by Maven 3.x in a deployment repository.
 Note that configuring and running this job is not enough to reclaim disk space.
 You will also need to configure a scheduled job to empty the trash folder.
 Files are not deleted by the Remove Snapshots job, they are only moved into the Trash folder.
 When you create a scheduled task to remove snapshots, you can specify the Repository/Group to affect as well as:

 Minimum Snapshot Count - This configuration option allows you to specify a minimum number of SNAPSHOTs to preserve per artifact.
 For example, if you configured this option with a value of 2, Nexus will always preserve at least two SNAPSHOT artifacts. -1 indicates to preserve all SNAPSHOTs.

 Snapshot Retention (days) - This configuration option allows you to specify the number of days to retain SNAPSHOT artifacts.
 For example, if you want to make sure that you are always keeping the last three day’s worth of SNAPSHOT artifacts, configure this option with a value of 3.
 The minimum count overrides this setting.

 Remove if released - If enabled and a released artifact with the same GAV coordinates is detected all SNAPSHOTs will be removed.

 Grace period after release (days) - The configuration Remove if released causes snapshots to be deleted as soon as the scheduled task is executed.
 This can lead to builds that still reference the snapshot dependency to fail.
 This grace period parameter allows you to specify a number of days to delay the deletion, giving the respective projects referencing the snapshot dependency time to upgrade to the release component or the next snapshot version.